B-Darth/Adventure-Works-Sales-Beginner/README.md

 ## 🔧 Power Query Data Transformation Steps

 1. **Data Load**
-   - Load all relevant tables from Excel excluding sheets ending with `_data`.
+   - Load all relevant tables from Excel ending with `_xlsx`.

 2. **Column Profiling**
    - Enable: `Column Profile`, `Column Quality`, and `Column Distribution` from the *View* tab in Power Query Editor to check data quality.